Wether Goats: Important Facts You Need to Know!

 Although castrating at a young age is less painful for the kid, there is a concern about the increased risk of urinary calculi.
 In this condition, mineral deposits block the urethra.
 Scientific studies show that while early castration may slightly increase the risk, factors such as diet, exercise, and water quality play a more significant role in urinary calculi development.

 Maintaining the correct calcium-to-phosphorus ratio in the wether’s diet is essential to prevent urinary calculi.
 Feed a ration that contains about twice as much calcium as phosphorus, ensuring the grain mix and mineral salt meet this requirement.
 Adjust the feeding regimen as the wether matures, reducing or eliminating grain if unnecessary.
-Treats like carrots or apples can be given instead.
+Treats like carrots or apples can be given as an alternative.
 Monitoring the wether’s diet, exercise, and water intake is critical to minimizing the risk of urinary calculi.

 By understanding the considerations around castration and the risk of urinary calculi, goat owners can take appropriate steps to promote the well-being and health of their wethers.